 8. Expect a Pat-Down: Additional screenings are not uncommon as the TSA heightens security.
 TSA has recently consolidated pat-down procedures into one standardized procedure.
 You may also undergo a standard pat-down of areas that will not include the ostomy pouch.

 9. Know Your Rights: Remember that you can request a private screening (along with a travel companion) and a chair, at any point in the process.
 You can also always request to speak with a Supervisory TSA Officer about any concerns.
 You should not be asked to expose your ostomy or remove clothing in sensitive areas—this is not allowed.
 If an incident occurs, report it to the TSA and follow up with UOAA to ensure proper action is taken to resolve the issue after TSA reviews the security footage.

 10. Spread the Word/Foreign Travel: Encourage other people you know with an ostomy to follow these guidelines and not let fear of the unknown or a prior negative experience discourage them from enjoying travel.
 People with an ostomy frequently fly all over the world without incident.
 If traveling to a foreign country it is a good idea to have critical ostomy information written in their language.
-One of the 70 member associations of the International Ostomy Association (IOA) may be of help with this translation, local security procedures, as well as with locating supplies while visiting their country.
+Consider packing at least a week of extra supplies in case you end up in quarantine due to COVID protocols.
+If you have a stoma or supply issue contacting one of these WCET International delegates may be helpful in finding resources.
+In addition, one of the 70 member associations of the International Ostomy Association (IOA) may be of help with this translation, local security procedures, as well as with locating supplies while visiting their country.
 The European Ostomy Association provides a dictionary of ostomy terms in 19 languages (link provided courtesy of the European Ostomy Association).